amccoy-cyber/Cybersecurity-Portfolio/README.md

 # 🛡️ Austin's Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-Here, you'll find an overview of my professional experience, projects, and certifications.
-I specialize in **Cybersecurity Operations**, with a strong focus on **incident response**, **threat detection**, and **SIEM analysis**.
-Passionate about continuously improving my technical skills, I am committed to defending digital environments and contributing to the success of high-performing cybersecurity teams.
+Explore my professional experience, projects, and certifications.
+I specialize in **Cybersecurity Operations**, with expertise in **incident response**, **threat detection**, and **SIEM analysis**.
+I'm driven by continuous growth and committed to strengthening digital security within high-performing teams.

 ---